conmaol/maglocunus/n/normalisation.md

 | 3 | Kate | Apple | 893-4592 | | |
 | 4 | Mark | Cunus | 289-4396 | 116-8114 | |

-Again this table is not in first normal form, because there is a repeating group of columns – ‘phone1’, ‘phone2’, ‘phone3’.
+Again this table is not in first normal form, because there is a repeating group of columns – `phone1`, `phone2`, `phone3`.
 Again, it is difficult to retrieve any particular phone number, there is no way for a member to have more than three phone numbers, and there will be lots of wasted space in the database, since most members will have just the one phone number.

-To achieve first normal form, you will need to split this table into two, one for `members`, and a second for `phone numbers`:
+To achieve first normal form, you will need to split this table into two, one table for `members`, and a second table for `phone numbers`:

 | member.id | first | last |
 | -- | ----- | ---- |